-The nodes located in data centers around the globe that make up the virtual machine are organized into subnet blockchains that in turn connect to each other using Chain Key cryptography.
+The nodes located in data centers around the globe that make up the Internet Computer are organized into subnet blockchains that in turn connect to each other using Chain Key cryptography.
 The distributed architecture enables secure communication without firewalls or technologies that are vulnerable to attack.
-Independent node operators pay data centers to host their nodes and receive remuneration for contributing computing capacity and hosting services to support applications running on the Internet Computer blockchain.
+Independent node operators pay data centers to host their nodes and receive remuneration for contributing computing capacity and hosting services to support dapps running on the Internet Computer.

-To provide a truly decentralized blockchain that can withstand potential service disruptions, the physical nodes that make up any given subnet are distributed across data centers in diverse locations.
+To provide a truly decentralized blockchain that can withstand potential service disruptions, the physical nodes that make up any given blockchain subnet are distributed across data centers in diverse locations.
 The nodes themselves might be owned or provided by different parties in partnership or unaffiliated with the data center location where they operate.